vadimsteckler1/fh_online_ug_poc/docs/source/index.rst

 The controls on the **Users** page enable searching for the required non-patient profiles, export the latest data on non-patients, or instantly add a non-patient user.
 For more details, see :doc:`api`.

 The filtering options on the **Users** page allow a laboratory administrator to quickly narrow down the displayed results to match the selected criteria.
-For more details, see :doc:`filtering`.
+For more details, see :doc:`usage`.

 A laboratory administrator with ``Super Admin`` privileges can also manage active users as described in :doc:`manage`.